 Months of entry

-This programme is designed to give you an understanding of the financing and investment issues facing oganisations that operate internationally.
-You will also develop and understanding ot the treasury function of multinational companies.
+This programme will give you an understanding of the financing and investment issues facing international organisations.
+You will also learn about the treasury function of multinational companies.

 - You will learn how to critically appraise models, theories and issues relevant to the finance function of international organisations, and apply information for financial decision-making.